Flying Space-A to Osan Air Base, Korea: 8 Things You Need to Know

 Whether Korea is your destination, or you’re just passing through, here’s what you need to know about flying Space-A to Osan AB, Korea.

-If you are new to Space-A flying, read this Quickstart Guide to Space-A Flights first to get a basic understanding of how the process works.
+If you are new to Space-A flying, read this Quickstart Guide to Space-A Flights first to learn how the process works.

-1. Most flights to and from Osan are via bases in the Pacific and the western United States.
+Most flights through Osan are via bases in the Pacific and the western United States.

 Osan has regular flights to and from several Pacific bases: Yokota AB (Japan); Misawa AB (Japan); Kadena AB (Okinawa, Japan); and JB Pearl Harbor-Hickam (Hawaii).